 As part of this effort, AQUILA worked through a rebranding campaign to reclaim 301’s position among the top buildings in the CBD and the 301 Congress brand.
 Our in-house marketing team worked with branding experts to design a new logo and rework all the marketing material for the building to show the market that this was a new era for the property.
 Amenities maps were created showing the stellar location, new photography was taken and a new brochure was created to market the building.

 Restack the Tower

 In June 2013, 301 Congress’s start-up bet paid off.
 WhaleShark changed its name to RetailMeNot and filed an IPO, sparking a major expansion for the company.
-The firm originally occupied the full 7th floor and three quarters of the 8th floor.
-In 2013 they took the 4thand 6th floors and in 2014 they took the 5th floor.
-Finally, in 2015 they took the balance of the 8th floor secured an option on 9th floor and extended their lease 42 months, expiring January 2024.
+The firm originally occupied the full seventh floor and three-quarters of the eighth floor.
+In 2013 they took the fourth and sixth floors and in 2014 they took the fifth floor.
+Finally, in 2015 they took the balance of the eighth floor secured an option on the ninth floor, and extended their lease 42 months, expiring January 2024.